 They were a military people, the “Romans of the East.”

-After this the Assyrians gradually extended their power, subjugating the states of Northern Syria.
 In the reign of Ahab, king of Israel, Shalmaneser II marched an army against the Syrian states, whose allied army he encountered and vanquished at Karkar.
 This led to King Ahab’s casting off the yoke of Damascus and allying himself with Judah.

 Some years after this the Assyrian king marched an army against Hazael, king of Damascus.
 He besieged and took that city.
 He also brought under tribute Jehu, and the cities of Tyre and Sidon.

-In B.C.
-738, in the reign of Menahem, king of Israel, Pul invaded Israel, and imposed on it a heavy tribute (2 Kings 15:19).
+In 738 BC, in the reign of Menahem, king of Israel, Pul invaded Israel, and imposed on it a heavy tribute (2 Kings 15:19).
 Ahaz, the king of Judah, when engaged in a war against Israel and Syria, appealed for help to this Assyrian king by means of a present of gold and silver (2 Kings 16:8); who accordingly “marched against Damascus, defeated and put Rezin to death, and besieged the city itself.”
 Leaving a portion of his army to continue the siege, “he advanced through the province east of Jordan, spreading fire and sword,” and became master of Philistia, and took Samaria and Damascus.

-He died B.C.
-727, and was succeeded by Shalmanezer IV, who ruled till B.C.
-722. He also invaded Syria (2 Kings 17:5), but was deposed in favor of Sargon the Tartan, or commander-in-chief of the army, who took Samaria after a siege of three years, and so put an end to the kingdom of Israel, carrying the people away into captivity, B.C.
-722 (2 Kings 17:1-6, 24; 18:7, 9).
-He also overran the land of Judah, and took the city of Jerusalem (Isaiah 10:6, 12, 22, 24, 34).
+He died in 727 BC, and was succeeded by Shalmanezer IV, who ruled till 722 BC.
+He also invaded Syria (2 Kings 17:5), but was deposed in favor of Sargon the Tartan, or commander-in-chief of the army, who took Samaria after a 3 year siege, and so put an end to the kingdom of Israel, carrying the people away into captivity, 722 BC (2 Kings 17:1-6, 24; 18:7, 9).

-Assur-bani-pal, the son of Esarhaddon, became king, and in Ezra 4:10 is referred to as Asnapper.
+Assurbanipal, the son of Esarhaddon, became king, and in Ezra 4:10 is referred to as Asnapper.
 From an early period Assyria had entered on a conquering career, and having absorbed Babylon, the kingdoms of Hamath, Damascus, and Samaria, it conquered Phoenicia, and made Judea feudatory, and subjected Philistia and Idumea.

 At length, however, its power declined.
-In B.C.
-727 the Babylonians threw off the rule of the Assyrians, under the leadership of the powerful Chaldean prince Merodach-baladan (2 Kings 20:12), who, after twelve years, was subdued by Sargon, who now reunited the kingdom, and ruled over a vast empire.
+In 727 BC the Babylonians threw off the rule of the Assyrians, under the leadership of the powerful Chaldean prince Merodach-baladan (2 Kings 20:12), who, after twelve years, was subdued by Sargon, who now reunited the kingdom, and ruled over a vast empire.

-But on his death the smouldering flames of rebellion again burst forth, and the Babylonians and Medes successfully asserted their independence (625 B.C.), and Assyria was destroyed.
+But on his death the smouldering flames of rebellion again burst forth, and the Babylonians and Medes successfully asserted their independence (625 BC), and Assyria was destroyed.

 Prophecy fulfilled